eborzykh/Neptune-Quiz-App-CDS/README.md

 # Neptune-Quiz-App-CDS

-This is an optional part and data visualisation layer created for [Neptune-Quiz-App]( https://github.com/eborzykh/Neptune-Quiz-App) to test some of ABAP CDS View features (like dynamic layout, custom actions, calculated fields).
+This is a data visualisation and maintenance layer for [Neptune-Quiz-App]( https://github.com/eborzykh/Neptune-Quiz-App) (which is not mandatory for this repository) created to test and demo ABAP CDS implementations.

-ABAP CDS views created in this repository will be used in [Neptune-Quiz-App-Fiori]( https://github.com/eborzykh/Neptune-Quiz-App-Fiori) to automatically generate UI application with SAP Fiori Elements.
+## Dependencies

+Dictionary Objects and Data Provider methods required from [Neptune-Quiz-App-DB](https://github.com/eborzykh/Neptune-Quiz-App-DB)

-### Naming convention used for ABAP CDS View
+### Naming convention used in this ABAP CDS implementations

 | Component | Type | Name (30) | Suffix |
 | ---- | ---- | ---- | ---- |